astropy/astroquery/docs/hst/hst.rst

   >>> print(result)
   >>> result.get_results()

-The will execute an ADQL query to download top 10 sources in HSC v2 (format default: votable).
-The result of the query will be stored in file 'test.vot'.
+This will execute an ADQL query to download the first 10 sources in the Hubble Source Catalog (HSC) version 2.1 (format default: votable).
+The result of the query will be stored in the file 'test.vot'.
 The result of this query can be viewed by doing result.get_results() or printing it by doing print(result).

 Reference/API
 =============